riccardobl/chat-jme/README.md

 {
     sessionSecret:"XYZ", // sessionSecret of the session
-    "helloText":"???" // Text that can be used to initiate a conversation with the bot (in the chosen language) }
+    "helloText":"???" // Text that can be used to initiate a conversation with the bot (in the chosen language) "welcomeText": "..." // Hardcoded welcome text in the specified language }
 ```